Python match Statement

 Use the match statement when:

-• Comparing one value against many options
+• Comparing one specific value against many exact options

-• Logic is branch-heavy
+• Logic is branch-heavy or behaves like a "switch" statement

-• Readability is important
+• Readability is a top priority

-• You are working with Python 3.10+
+• You are working with Python 3.10 or newer

 Avoid match for:

-• Simple binary decisions
+• Simple binary True/False decisions

-• Complex boolean expressions (use if-else instead)
+• Complex, multi-variable boolean expressions (use standard if-else instead)

 Our website uses cookies to enhance your experience.
 Learn More